Place Into Your First Semester Courses

 Your test results will determine your acceptance and course placement at Lackawanna College.

-Bring a pencil with an eraser to your test.
-Lackawanna College staff will provide you with all other necessary materials, including scrap paper.
+Bring a valid photo ID with you to your test.
+Lackawanna College staff will provide you with all other necessary materials, including scrap paper, pencil, and/or eraser.

-You will receive your test results via U.S. mail.
+You will receive your test results via email.
+Score reports are also accessible via your Accuplacer account or by contacting Admissions@lackawanna.edu.
 Your results are valid for three years.
 Retests within one year are rarely given and then only under special circumstances.

 The Academic Development Division at Lackawanna College will evaluate your test results and your transcripts (high school and/or college) to determine your course level: developmental, transitional, or college.
 Students who test into a developmental or transitional level are required to complete the appropriate course(s) at the beginning of their Lackawanna College studies to remediate their skills.